 - All the conditions have been met.
-In this case, the department will complete the Report of Completion of Candidacy Examination form and submit to the FGSR; or - Some or all of the conditions have not been met.
+In this case, the department will complete the Report of Completion of Candidacy Examination form and submit it to the GPS; or - Some or all of the conditions have not been met.
 In this case, the outcome of the candidacy examination is a Fail, and the committee must be reconvened to make the recommendation as described below.